lbktrinh/graph_sage/README.md

 # graph_sage
-Implementation of Graphsage model in an easy way
+The implementation of Graphsage model used in the Viettel BCR app for Information Extraction in Business Card, https://apps.apple.com/na/app/viettel-bcr/id1545890444